software-students-fall2023/1-specification-exercise-team999999999/README.md

 1. To get where they need to go with consideration for their handicap.
 2. Find out how accessible the location they wanted to visit was.
 3. Route planner that takes into account their specific handicap.
+4. Provide up-to-date information on amenities.
-##### Concerns:
+##### Frustrations:
-1. Accuracy of the accessibility information.
+1. Inaccurate of the accessibility information.
-2. State of the amenities.
+2. State of the amenities often changes.
+3. User Interface is too complex, filled with extra functionality.
+4. Limited customization in route planning.

 ## Product Vision Statement